By Jacque Lynn Schultz, C.P.D.T. & Andrea Arden, C.P.D.T. (Companion Animal Programs Adviser). National Outreach & Eric Gillaspy CPDT-KA

 Dogs are historically scavengers and known to survive on refuse and waste that sometimes includes excrement of other animals, humans, and dogs, including themselves.
 Veterinarians offer many reasons that dogs eat poop.

 Some four-legged family members find the habit extremely rewarding, making it difficult to stop.
-While it’s disgusting behavior, some of the following reasons can explain why dogs eating poop is so common:
+While it’s disgusting behavior, some of the following reasons can explain why dogs eating poop is so common and why puppies eat their poop too:

 - Tradition: Biologically, female dogs stimulate puppies to poop on their own by licking their genital area, and then consuming the young’s waste.
-Dog mothers behave this way for the first three weeks of a puppy’s life.
+Dog mothers behave this way for the first three weeks of a puppy’s life, so pups may mimic this behavior.
+This behavior tends to fade during adulthood, but some dogs continue throughout life.

 - Taste: A puppy eating poop could be attributed to puppy behavior that sees them running everything through their mouth.
 This behavior helps a puppy learn that some things taste better than others.